edmundito/ags-tween/docs/scripting/guicontroltweens.md

     Slider.StopTweenHandleOffset(optonal TweenStopResult)

-Tweens the offset of the slider handle.
+Tweens the offset of the Slider's handle.

     // Will tween the handle offset of the slider from the current value to 20. mySlider.TweenHandleOffset(1.5, 20);

+    // To Stop:
+    mySlider.StopTweenHandleOffset();

 ## ListBox Selected Index